qperkins33/KitchenOrganizer/README.md

 5. Run the Application: After the build process is finished, you should be able to run the application.
 Run the App class, which serves as the entry point for the JavaFX application.

 - Login: The application will launch, and you will be presented with a login screen.
-Enter the correct username and password from the database (we have multiple profiles made, but you can use "user" and "pass") and click the login button.
+Either create an account or log in to an existing account.

 - Main Page: Upon successful login, you will be directed to the main page of the application.
 Here, you can view food items and perform actions based on the application's features.